MichaelViuff/SDJ2/03 Observer Pattern/README.md

 <details>
 <summary>Display hints...</summary>
 <p>
-  Start by reworking the `TrafficLight` class.
+  Start by reworking the <code>TrafficLight</code> class.
 Turn it into a subject using the Observer pattern.
-Listeners should attach themselves as `PropertyChangeListener`, and be stored in a `PropertyChangeSupport`.
-To do so, combine and modify the `add()` methods.
-It should also notify all listeners whenever the light changes, in the `lightChanged()` method, calling `firePropertyChange()` on the `PropertyChangeSupport`.
+Listeners should attach themselves as <code>PropertyChangeListener</code>, and be stored in a <code>PropertyChangeSupport</code>.
+To do so, combine and modify the <code>add()</code> methods.
+It should also notify all listeners whenever the light changes, in the <code>lightChanged()</code> method, calling <code>firePropertyChange()</code> on the <code>PropertyChangeSupport</code>.
 </p>

  <p>
   Everyone looking at the light should be turned into listeners using the Observer pattern.
-To get notifications about light changes, they need to attach themselves to the subject, the `TrafficLight` class.
-The method to attach takes a `PropertyChangeListener` as argument, so they need to implement that interface.
-That interface has a single method `propertyChange(PropertyChangeEvent evt)` which they need to implement.
-Have that method call the `setLight()` method with the value received.
+To get notifications about light changes, they need to attach themselves to the subject, the <code>TrafficLight</code> class.
+The method to attach takes a <code>PropertyChangeListener</code> as argument, so they need to implement that interface.
+That interface has a single method <code>propertyChange(PropertyChangeEvent evt)</code> which they need to implement.
+Have that method call the <code>setLight()</code> method with the value received.
 </p>

 <details>